Our Curriculum Promise

 Each child from Year 1 to Year 6 will take part in a maximum of six Imaginative Learning Projects (ILPs) per year.
 Our Nursery and Reception pupils in Early Years Foundation Stage (EYFS) take part in a variety of Interest Based Learning Projects.
 Each Project incorporates several curriculum subjects but does have one subject as a main focus.
 Computing is used within all Projects in addition to those elements taught separately.
 Each ILP is cross-referenced with the National Curriculum Programmes of Study.

-For further information, about Cornerstones ILPs please click on Curriculum Map
+For further information, please see our Curriculum Map

 To find out more detail about the curriculum for each year please go onto the individual year group page.